 Conducting curricular community learning activities can involve risk.
 It is important to identify and address potential risks to reduce concerns about liability.

 Best practices for risk management

-- A Community Learning Agreement is established between the SJSU Center for Community Learning & Leadership and the community organization/placement site regarding student service activities and liability.
+- A University Organization Agreement is established between the SJSU and community organization/placement site regarding student service activities and liability.

-- Students assess and understand any risk such that they can provide informed consent prior to engaging in service activities, that is, by completing a Student Community Learning Plan.
+- Students are made aware of any risks so they can provide informed consent prior to engaging in service activities.

 - Students understand their roles and have the training, knowledge, skills and tools to perform their service duties safely and effectively.

 - All stakeholders (students, faculty, community site supervisors) are encouraged to report problems, potential hazards or feelings of being physically or emotionally at risk.

 - Faculty member monitors students' service experiences and addresses risk issues quickly if they arise.

 Risk management tools are required by the Chancellor's Office.
 They were created by a group of CSU community learning practitioners and risk managers for practical and legal reasons to: